parthshah279/parthshah.github.io/_resume/resume.md

 - Saved $500k by re-utilization of materials across customer projects in GIS and reduced $50k obsolete inventory
 - Enhanced service levels and optimized working capital through effective inventory management and demand planning

-## Volunteer Work
-***

-- __Take IT Forward__ *(2020-21)* <br>
-Partenered with Take IT Forward(TIF) community at JP Morgan and Chase as a trainer, aimed at improving and upskilling Women in Tech.
-I provided technical trainings and conducted webinars as a part of Python bootcamps. <br>

-- __Code For Good__ *(2020-21)* <br>
-Volunteered as a Technical Judge for the Code For Good Hackathon hosted by JP Morgan Chase to help various NGOs build software solutions.
-I contributed as a technical judge to help evaluate team projects by hackathon participants. <br>

-- __Ignite__ *(2019-20)* <br>
-Conducted training in developers’ community on Advanced Python, AI/ML, Pandas, and NumPy libraries.

 ## Skills
 ***